RMIT University

 Outcomes

-Upon successful completion of this course, you will have a specialised skillset and knowledge of complex occupational health and safety theory and practice, allowing you to not only analyse and address issues and developments within the discipline, but also challenge and extend accepted knowledge.
+Upon successful completion of this program, you will have a specialised skillset and knowledge of complex occupational health and safety theory and practice, allowing you to not only analyse and address issues and developments within the discipline, but also challenge and extend accepted knowledge.
 You will be able to apply this knowledge to your professional practice, designing creative and innovative decisions and solutions that meet client and organisational needs.

 You will also utilise specific research and technical skills to design OHS strategies and solutions that address key issues within this field, thereby enhancing deliverables and governance in creative, sustainable and effective ways.
 This will prepare you to provide strategic advice in your professional practice.